This is a step-by-step guide to help you connect Instagram Insights to Google Data Studio to automate your social media reports.

 Instagram post metrics and dimensions

 One of the coolest things about Google Data Studio is that you can display images.
-With this connector, we can display the ad creatives and see which one performs better.
+This connector can display the ad creatives and see which one performs better.

 Clients and non-technical users may understand the names you put to your campaigns, but they will love the visuals.